Four ways brands are reimagining what it means to ‘go green’

 - Absolut Creates a Sustainable Footprint at Coachella for ‘People, Planet and Product’

 - Timberland’s Environmental Campaign Comes to Life with a Pop-up, Rooftop Greenhouse

 BIOFUEL AND A TINY HOUSE

-Dunkin’ Donuts is capturing headlines with it’s The Home That Runs on Dunkin’ tiny house program, created with Airbnb and Olivia Wilde.
-The structure runs on 80 percent biofuel from 65,000 pounds of used Dunkin’ coffee grounds, produced in partnership with Blue Marble Biomaterials.
+Dunkin’ Donuts captured headlines with it’s The Home That Runs on Dunkin’ tiny house program, created with Airbnb and Olivia Wilde.
+The structure ran on 80 percent biofuel from 65,000 pounds of used Dunkin’ coffee grounds, produced in partnership with Blue Marble Biomaterials.